davidpeach/manuscript-docs/docs/src/guide/commands.md

 `--dir -d` (Specify a directory to run the command from.
 Defaults to the current directory.)

+### Description

-Clear out the playground directory for starting fresh.
+Clears out the playground directory for starting fresh.
 This will have no effect on your packages you are working on.
-Playgrounds are free to be discarded and rebuilt with the `play` command.
+**Playgrounds are free to be discarded and then rebuilt with the `play` command**.